ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms.
-Mostly cloudy.
-High near 84, with temperatures falling to around 81 in the afternoon.
+         <h3>Today</h3>Showers and thunderstorms.
+Partly sunny.
+High near 82, with temperatures falling to around 80 in the afternoon.
+South wind
-         South wind 15 to 21 mph, with gusts as high as 37 mph.
-Chance of precipitation is 40%.<br></div>
+         10 to 21 mph, with gusts as high as 33 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms likely before 9pm, then showers and thunderstorms between 9pm and midnight, then a chance of showers
+         <h3>Tonight</h3>Showers and thunderstorms likely before 9pm, then showers and thunderstorms between 9pm and 11pm, then a chance of showers
-         and thunderstorms between midnight and 3am.
+         and thunderstorms between 11pm and 1am.
+Some of the storms could produce heavy rain.
 Mostly cloudy.
-Low around 59, with temperatures rising to around 62 overnight.
-         West southwest wind 6 to 18 mph, with gusts as high as 36 mph.
-Chance of precipitation is 80%.<br></div>
+Low around 59, with temperatures rising to around 61 overnight.
+West southwest wind 6 to 18 mph, with gusts as high as 33 mph.
+Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>A chance of showers and thunderstorms after 4pm.
-Mostly sunny.
-High near 78, with temperatures falling to around 76 in the
-         afternoon.
-West wind around 6 mph.
-Chance of precipitation is 50%.<br></div>
+Mostly sunny, with a high near 77.
+North northwest wind around 5 mph.
+Chance
+         of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>A chance of showers and thunderstorms before 7pm, then showers and thunderstorms.
-Mostly cloudy, with a low around 56.
-East
+Mostly cloudy, with a low around 55.
+Northeast
-         northeast wind 5 to 9 mph.
+         wind 5 to 9 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday</h3>Rain showers likely before 7am.
-Mostly sunny, with a high near 68.
-North northwest wind around 12 mph, with gusts as high
+Partly sunny, with a high near 68.
+North northwest wind around 13 mph, with gusts as high
-         as 21 mph.
+         as 22 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday Night</h3>Mostly clear, with a low around 44.
-North northwest wind 3 to 12 mph, with gusts as high as 18 mph.<br></div>
+         <h3>Wednesday Night</h3>Mostly clear, with a low around 43.
+North wind 3 to 12 mph, with gusts as high as 20 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>Mostly sunny, with a high near 68.
-North wind 3 to 7 mph.<br></div>
+         <h3>Thursday</h3>Mostly sunny, with a high near 67.
+North wind 2 to 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday Night</h3>Partly cloudy, with a low around 48.
-West southwest wind 0 to 5 mph.<br></div>
+         <h3>Thursday Night</h3>Partly cloudy, with a low around 47.
+North wind around 3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>A slight chance of rain showers after 1pm.
-Partly sunny, with a high near 65.
-North northwest wind 2 to 8 mph.<br></div>
+         <h3>Friday</h3>Partly sunny, with a high near 65.
+North wind 5 to 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>A slight chance of rain showers before 7pm.
-Partly cloudy, with a low around 42.
-North wind 2 to 7 mph.<br></div>
+         <h3>Friday Night</h3>Partly cloudy, with a low around 41.
+North northeast wind around 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>Sunny, with a high near 66.
-North wind 3 to 8 mph.<br></div>
+         <h3>Saturday</h3>Mostly sunny, with a high near 65.
+North wind 5 to 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>Mostly clear, with a low around 43.
-Northwest wind 1 to 5 mph.<br></div>
+West northwest wind 2 to 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>Sunny, with a high near 72.
-West wind 3 to 7 mph.<br></div>
+West southwest wind 5 to 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>Mostly clear, with a low around 50.
-Southwest wind around 6 mph.<br></div>
+Southwest wind around 7 mph.<br></div>
    </p>
 </div>